MartinPacker/md2pptx/docs/user-guide.md

 * Anything after the `-` leading character and before the first `@` symbol, if any, is the task title.
 * Anything bracketed by `@due(` and `)` is treated as a due date - but the date isn't actively parsed.
 * Anything bracketed by `@tags(` and `)` is treated as a set of tags.
 Tags are separated by a space or a comma and they are sorted.
 * Anything bracketed by `@done(` and `)` is treated as a completion date - but it isn't actively parsed.
-(An uncompleted task need not have anything in inside the bracket - or the `@done` could be missing.)
+(An uncompleted task need not have anything inside the bracket - or the `@done` could be missing.)

 The task title, any due date, any tags, and any completion information, are added as a table row to the set of tasks.

-Because of Taskpaper support you can't start a bullet with a `-`.
-So always start bulleted list items with a `*`.
+**Note:** Because of Taskpaper support you can't by default start a bullet with a `-`.
+So always start bulleted list items with a `*` - unless you code the [`dashesAreBullets`](#dashes-as-bullets-dashesarebullets) metadata item.
+If you code `dashesAreBullets` md2pptx disables Taskpaper support.

-Tasks on the Tasks slides are shown with the slide number they were coded on.
+Each task on a Tasks slide is shown with the slide number it was coded on.
 If you click on the slide number you are taken to the corresponding slide.

 Here's a more comprehensive example.
 Coding